8ta4/quest/DONTREADME.md

 ### Navigation

-> When a new question window opens, which window is focused: the question window or the answer window?
+> When a new question tab opens, which window is focused: the question tab or the answer tab?
 (Planned)

-The question window gets focused.
+The question tab gets focused.
 Since it's a new window, it might pop up in an inconvenient spot.
 By focusing on it first, it gives users the chance to move it using keyboard shortcuts.

-If you need to get back to the answer window, switching focus is easy with shortcuts like `Cmd + ~`.
+If you need to get back to the answer tab, switching focus is easy with shortcuts like `Cmd + ~`.

 > Does `quest` use `chrome.commands`?